Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Introduction

-In our previous work~\cite{cheng2024residual}, we proposed a unified residual fusion probabilistic KD framework for SE, which leverages cross-layer supervision to guide information transfer between teacher and student while introducing a frame weighting probabilistic distillation loss to perceive key frame information.
-In this paper, we design an intra-inter set KD with time-frequency calibration (I\textsuperscript{2}S-TFCKD) framework to further optimize the cross-layer supervision distillation paradigm.
-On the one hand, we introduce temporal and spectral domain cross-computation to derive multi-layer distillation calibration weights, leveraging time-frequency characteristics for targeted distillation optimization.
-On the other hand, unlike previous approaches that conduct cross-layer interactions within isolated correlation sets, we propose collaborative distillation across intra-set and inter-set correlations, effectively promoting knowledge flow throughout the model architecture.
-The backbone network for distillation employs our previously proposed dual-path dilated convolutional recurrent network (DPDCRN) model~\cite{cheng2023dual}, which won the SE track of the L3DAS23 challenge.
-The main contributions of this work are as follows: \begin{itemize} \item We propose multi-layer time-frequency cross-calibration distillation, which independently computes teacher-student similarity calibration weights along temporal and spectral dimensions for cross-weighting, enabling refined allocation of distillation contributions across different layers. \item We design a collaborative distillation paradigm for intra-set and inter-set correlations.
-First, we partition the SE model structure into multiple correlation sets for intra-set multi-layer teacher-student matching.
-Subsequently, representative features from each correlated set are generated through residual recursive fusion, forming the fused feature set that enables inter-set knowledge interaction. \item Extensive evaluations on public SE benchmarks demonstrate that our proposed I\textsuperscript{2}S-TFCKD framework for SE surpasses existing distillation methods and enabling the student model to achieve competitive enhancement results with low computational complexity. \end{itemize}
+In this paper, we design an intra-inter representation fusion with time-frequency calibration KD (I\textsuperscript{2}SRF-TFCKD) framework to further optimize the cross-layer supervision distillation paradigm.
+On the one hand, unlike previous approaches~\cite{nathoo2024two,cheng2024residual} that conduct cross-layer interactions within isolated correlation sets, we propose collaborative distillation across intra-set and inter-set correlations, effectively promoting knowledge flow throughout the model architecture.
+On the other hand, we introduce temporal and spectral domain cross-computation to derive multi-layer distillation calibration weights, leveraging time-frequency characteristics for targeted distillation optimization.
+The backbone network for distillation employs the dual-path dilated convolutional recurrent network (DPDCRN) model~\cite{cheng2023dual}, which won the SE track of the L3DAS23 challenge.
+The main contributions of this work are as follows: \begin{itemize} \item We design a collaborative distillation paradigm for intra-set and inter-set correlations.
+Specifically, the SE model is partitioned into multiple correlated sets, and multi-layer teacher–student matching distillation is performed both within each set and across sets. \item We introduce a recursive fusion mechanism to generate representative features for each correlated set from both teacher and student, and then integrate them into a fused feature set.
+The recursive fusion preserves the critical information of each set while reducing redundancy in cross-set pairing. \item We propose multi-layer time-frequency cross-calibration, which independently computes teacher-student similarity calibration weights along temporal and spectral dimensions for cross-weighting, enabling refined allocation of distillation contributions across different layers. \item Extensive evaluations on public SE benchmarks demonstrate that our proposed I\textsuperscript{2}SRF-TFCKD framework for SE surpasses existing distillation methods and enabling the student model to achieve competitive enhancement results with low computational complexity. \end{itemize}

-\section{Related Work}
+\section{Related work}